 What is the Treatment for

 Currently, there is no cure for rheumatoid arthritis, but, with advances in medical treatment, you can go into remission.
-For management of your rheumatoid arthritis, the team at Source Healthcare may recommend:
+For management of your rheumatoid arthritis in Los Angeles, the team at Source Healthcare may recommend:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs)